Flourless Banana Bread

 3. How to make flourless banana bread

 • Almond flour.
-My #1 tip is to use blanched almond flour to give you the best texture and crumble possible.
+My #1 tip for baking with almond flour is to use blanched almond flour and NOT almond meal.
+The latter is made with almond skins, which yields a chewier texture and crumbly bread.
 If you don’t have almond flour, use equal portions of oat flour or a gluten-free flour blend.

 • Sugar.
-Totally optional and only if you prefer your banana bread to be on the sweeter side.
-I used white sugar, but maple syrup or a sugar-free sweetener like allulose could also work.
+Totally optional and only if you prefer your banana bread sweeter.
+I used white sugar, but maple syrup or a sugar-free sweetener like allulose works.

 • Baking powder.
-A little leavening agent helps the bread rise and develop air bubbles.
+Leavening agent that helps the bread rise and develop air bubbles.
+Don’t substitute with baking soda, as it won’t have the same effect.

 • Salt.
-Just a dash goes a long way to elevating the rest of the ingredients.
-If you’re on a low-sodium diet, you can omit this.
+Just a dash goes a long way to elevating the other ingredients.

-• Bananas.
+• Ripe bananas.
 A must for any banana bread recipe!
 Make sure to use brown, overripe bananas for the sweetest flavor.

 • Coconut oil.
-To help bind the rest of the ingredients and add a rich mouthfeel.
-If you’re not a fan of coconut flavor, use fractionated coconut oil.
+To help bind the ingredients and add texture.
+If not strictly dairy-free, use unsalted butter.

 • Vanilla extract.
 Essential for any good baking recipe.